 The brute force method is nothing more than going right up to the top of the waterfall then dropping a line with a weight tied to the end of it.
 You continue dropping the line until the weight touches either the ground or the plunge pool.

 You can usually tell when the weight has touched the bottom because the line that you’re holding will lose its tension.

 When that happens, you mark on the line (at the top of the falls) so you can measure the distance between your marking and the weight where it’s safer to do so.
 That distance represents the height of the waterfall.

-The problems with this method primarily have to do with safety.
-First off, the edge of a waterfall (let alone a cliff) tend to be unstable and could give at any moment.
-Second, the method doesn't quite work if the waterfall drops at an angle.
-Third, access to the very brink of the waterfall usually isn't safe and requires off-trail scrambling which accelerates erosion.
+Another major problem primarily has to do with safety.
+First off, the edge of a waterfall (let alone a cliff) tends to be unstable and could give at any moment.
+Second, access to the very brink of the waterfall usually isn’t safe and requires off-trail scrambling which accelerates erosion.

 Nonetheless, this has been accomplished for some waterfalls.
 One example that comes to mind was the authors of The Ultimate Kauai Guidebook who managed to measure Wailua Falls using this method.

-This method involves looking at a topographic map and then following a watercourse over a waterfall and recording the difference in height from start to finish using the mapping software’s ability to track the elevation difference throughout the trace.
+This method involves looking at a topographic map, then tracing a watercourse over a waterfall and recording the difference in height from start to finish using the mapping software’s ability to track the elevation difference throughout the trace.

 Below is a screenshot of this principle being put to use within the Topo!
 California software.
 Keep in mind that this method may not be possible in all cases as topographic maps are hard to come by in many countries.